to the home of the Star Trek: Voyager fanfiction series Fifth

 2003 not in Five's 2014 release.
 Yay.

-of my main villains is the focus of the final season at the moment.
+of my main villains is the focus of the final season.
+The plot began

-The plot began in 2003 with the "movie" End of the Line,
+in 2003 with the "movie" End of the Line, had multiple

-had multiple episodes in Season Four.
-All of this to prepare for the
+episodes in Season Four.
+All of this to prepare for the fifth

-fifth season's main arc.
-Episode 9 Death of the Soul kicked this
+season's main arc.
+Episode 9 Death of the Soul kicked this example

-example off in 2013.
-The villains basically drain the life out of
+off in 2013.
+The villains basically drain the life out of planets for

-planets for fuel, and probably for laughs too.
-Most of the planets so
+fuel, and probably for laughs too.
+Most of the planets so far have

 the novel released in 2014, Voyager finds out about a species that